 - Repeat x 3 sets, taking a full minute to two minutes off between sets.

-This workout is formatted so that you will move from higher intensity exercises on your feet to exercises on the floor.
-The floor exercises are not “lower intensity,” as you will find that they still get your heart rate pumping, they are just movements on the ground.
+You will move from higher intensity exercises on your feet to exercises on the floor.
+The floor exercises are not “lower intensity. ” You will find that they still get your heart rate pumping, they are just movements on the ground.

 Throughout this 20-minute Bodyweight HIIT workout you are pushing your heart rate so that it stays in the “HIIT zone” for a maximum calorie burn!
 Ready, set, HIIT!!